 There are more options available in older buildings than in Western-style highly secured complexes.
-Though they may be old, they often house stylishly renovated apartments that can be had for more of a bargain.
+Though they may be old, they often house stylishly renovated apartments that can be rented for more of a bargain.

 Finding accommodation in Moscow

 One of the most important points to keep in mind when searching for accommodation in Moscow is that most areas of the city have severe traffic issues.
 Expats should choose housing that is conveniently located near a metro line for ease of travel to and from work or school.
-However, living near a metro station often means living in a more polluted and congested area.
+That said, living near a metro station often means living in a more polluted and congested area.

 Most expats in Moscow live in the city centre, within the circular metro line.
 Expats should keep in mind that the closer one gets to the Moscow city centre, the more expensive rentals generally become.

-Those who don't speak Russian generally use a real estate agent to help them find and secure accommodation.
-These service providers typically charge the equivalent of one month’s rent although this varies.
+Those who don't speak Russian generally use a real-estate agent to help them find and secure accommodation.
+These service providers typically charge the equivalent of one month’s rent, although this varies.
 They assist in finding accommodation options and negotiate a secure lease.
 They can also deal with landlords when there is a conflict.

 Renting accommodation in Moscow

 During summer, hot water is cut off for a week or more to allow general maintenance of the pipes.
-This happens in every area of Moscow, and one should look for notices up in the building or area informing when to expect the water cut.
+This happens in every area of Moscow, and one should look for notices in the building or surrounding area informing when to expect the water cut.
 Some apartment buildings may have their own water heating systems to compensate for this, but many will not.